Parasocial interaction: On the internet

 Hoerner used the Parasocial Interaction (PSI) scale, developed by Rubin, Perse, and Powell in 1985, and modified the scale to more accurately assess parasocial interactions on the Internet.
 They used the scale to gauge participants' reactions to a number of different websites, and, more generally, to determine whether or not parasocial interaction theory could be linked to Internet use.
 The study concluded, first, that parasocial interaction is not dependent on the presence of a traditional persona on a website.
 Data showed that websites with described "strong personae" did not attract significantly more hits than other websites selected by the study conductors.
 "The literal, mediated personality from the newscast or soap opera of the past [around which the original PSI-scale was framed] is gone.
 The design metaphor, flow of the web experience, and styles of textual and graphic presentations of the information all become elements of a website persona and encourage parasocial interaction by the visitor/user with that persona."

+Algorithm-driven content on digital platforms further enhances compulsive consumption patterns in users.
+Current tactics have evolved from basic demographic targeting to advanced predictive personalization, especially with the advent of Artificial Intelligence (AI).
+Analytics investigates online behaviors, including content preferences or website visiting, to characterize users and develop custom-tailored personas that can engage millions of people simultaneously.
+Personalized messages created by AI have been found to have a significantly greater influence compared to non-personalized messages.

+The bonding is also formed faster by algorithmic systems that simulate intimacy and authenticity, which ultimately replace social bonds.
+Automated parasociality offers its users a customized, ever-present, and non-judgmental companionship.
+The personalized information is intended to foster an deeper sense of closeness and trust with online personalities.
+This dynamic drives the concern among academic researchers that AI will be able to persuade people more effectively than human beings.